The face was changed, yet the hand was known.

 Initial Contact

-The target was approached on LinkedIn with a CTO/team lead opportunity at a company presenting as DLabs Hungary, a purported Web3/blockchain startup.
+The target was approached on LinkedIn with a CTO/team lead opportunity by an actor presenting as DLabs Hungary.
+This is assessed as brand impersonation: no reviewed evidence indicates that the legitimate DLabs Hungary company participated in, authorized, or benefited from the activity.
 The campaign follows an established playbook: a credible job offer, a Calendly-scheduled interview, and a Figma design prototype shared during the call to establish legitimacy.

 The email address used for scheduling was petermolnar813@gmail.com.
 The GitHub repository invitation was sent from the account @CodeBlock73, granting access to DLabsHungary-Hub2/DLabs-Platform-MVP2.
 The private repository was framed as an existing platform codebase the candidate would be leading - framing that makes cloning and running the code feel like a natural part of the interview process.